-- Students seeking to appeal disciplinary action imposing a conduct suspension or conduct dismissal must submit a completed appeal form within 20 days of the outcome. - Students seeking to appeal any other disciplinary action must submit a completed appeal form within 10 days of the outcome.
+Students seeking to appeal disciplinary action imposing a conduct suspension or conduct dismissal must submit a

+- completed appeal form within 20 days of the outcome. - Students seeking to appeal any other disciplinary action must submit a completed appeal form within 10 days of the outcome.

-If a student is appealing a suspension or conduct dismissal, the student is afford the regular rights and responsibilities of all other students pending the outcome of the Student Conduct Council findings and is allowed to register and attending classes.
+If a student is appealing a suspension or conduct dismissal, the student is afforded the regular rights and responsibilities of all other students pending the outcome of the Student Conduct Council findings and can register and attend classes.